Leonard Mlodinow, Los Angeles

-I have some simple-albeit-trick questions for you about basic structure and then a comment about metaphor.
+I have some simple-albeit-unusual questions for you about basic structure, and then a comment about metaphor.

 The foundations, first principles of logic and life, begin with some ordering condition that creates continuity.
 We are able to measure.
 There is quantitative analysis.
 A science can emerge.
 A space is defined.
 Push the points and lines into three dimensions and an equals sign readily emerges.
 Relations are possible and can be quantitatively defined.
 Continuity equations now lead to symmetry equations.

 Bear with me please.

 Introduce duration and symmetries render all the diversity and complexity we know.
 Some of these dynamics are actually perfected in various manifestations of harmony.
 That is a simple overview of quantities.